 Dave Horowitz, a homeowner in Rhode Island, replaced the fittings of his bathroom pipes with a kit.
 He says that he used a kit to replace the fittings of his bathroom pipes.
 Although it may seem simple, connecting pipes is often not worth the effort.
-Plug and play fittings like Shark Bite seems very straight forward but considered a temporary solution and should only be used for short time.
+Plug-and-play fittings like Shark Bite seem very straight forward but are considered a temporary solution and should only be used for a short time.

 Running electrical wires.

-Might sound like a great money saving idea as most licensed electricians are on a higher side of the wages.
-But in reality, electricity is complicated and should not be done without proper knowledge and can result is sever damage to property and even death in some cases.
+Might sound like a great money-saving idea as most licensed electricians are on the higher side of the wages.
+But in reality, electricity is complicated and should not be done without proper knowledge and can result in sever damage to property and even death in some cases.

 DIY Caulking with silicone.

-Even thought it seems very strait forward, it actually requires a bit of a skill to create straight lines along your kitchen counter top or bathtub.
-Of course you can argue that you don’t care how it looks like as long as it is waterproof and I cant disagree – but I like things to be practical and good looking.
-Working with silicone based caulking is not easy, mistakes are hard to correct as the product starts to cure.
-You also need to invest into a dripless caulking gun and number of other small tools to successfully complete this project adding up to the cost.
+Even though it seems very straight forward, it actually requires a bit of skill to create straight lines along your kitchen countertop or bathtub.
+Of course, you can argue that you don’t care how it looks as long as it is waterproof and I can’t disagree – but I like things to be practical and good-looking.
+Working with silicone-based caulking is not easy, mistakes are hard to correct as the product starts to cure.
+You also need to invest in a dripless caulking gun and a number of other small tools to successfully complete this project adding up to the cost.